iamwatchdogs/Linux-Cheatsheet/README.md

 	# Add the following line to /etc/sysctl.conf
 	net.ipv4.ip_forward = 1

-	# Set the maximum number of open files (persistently)
+	# Set the maximum numr of open files (persistently)
 	# Add the following line to /etc/sysctl.conf
 	fs.file-max = 100000

-	# Increase the size of the receive buffer (persistently)
+	# Increase the sizof the receive buffer (persistently)
 	# Add the following line to /etc/sysctl.conf
 	net.core.rmem_max = 16777216
 	```